-Best Free Lightroom Presets from elsewhere on the web
+Best Free Lightroom Presets on other websites include:

 Dedicated Presets for Lightroom Classic and Lightroom Mobile.
 There are some interesting styles available, and we particularly appreciated the cool, blue effects of the ‘London Presets’ for stylised building shots and landscapes with a city coolness.

 There are only three .lrtemplate Presets available from Helene but they have such a fantastic quality to them – classy and not over-styled.
 Simply called ‘Free1’, ‘Free2’ and ‘Free3’, we suggest you rename these with a more memorable name.
 Chances are you’ll come back to them often.
 ‘Free 3’ is our favourite as it turns mundane blues into dreamy, film-like turquoise.
 We found these worked better with landscapes and buildings.

 You need to subscribe to No Man Before’s newsletter before you’re given a download link to access these four .xmp Presets.
 The results are quite understated but take bright, warm photos up a notch.
 We found these worked better on brighter, sunnier landscapes.
 Less great for dingy Dorset beach scenes.
 Well, they are travel Presets after all!

 A professional photo editing service for wedding and portrait photographers, Weedit.Photos also have a generous number of free .lrtemplate Lightroom Presets files available for download.
 There’s a real mix of handy sets covering a wide range of subjects from Interior/Exterior real estate to clubbing and food.
 Each set contains a few options and they’ve done a great job at explaining what each Preset does and the kind of images they recommend them being used on.
 No newsletter subscription is required.

 How to get the best results from your free Lightroom Presets